cordellbonnieux/Draw-And-Conquer/README.md

 - Players with the same score share the same rank (e.g., 1, 2, 2, 4).
 - The current player's row is highlighted for easy identification.
 - The entire scoreboard is visible, not just the top scores.
+- A "Play Again" button allows players to restart the game and return to the queue.

 **Example Table:**